Bug report #6593

 The solution opted for was a variation on Fix it in PAL lib, which works within QgsPalGeometry to mimic Qt-derived letter/word spacing and storing it in the associated pal::LabelInfo.
 PAL lib uses that to figure the width of each character it 'chops up' and generates candidates for.
 While character spacing worked right away, word spacing was much trickier to implement so it mimicked the other label placements that accomplish spacing via direct Qt support.

-#5 Updated by Mathieu Pellerin - nIRV over 11 years ago
+#5 Updated by Mathieu Pellerin - nIRV about 12 years ago

 • % Done changed from 0 to 100